mrshakirov/FilesParser/README.md

 ## How to use

-1. Select Directory (in some browsers it's only possible to select files)
+1. Select Directory (some browsers only provide possibility to select multiple files instead of the directory)
-2. View the report based on passed files
+2. View the report based on passed files (hover on histogram's bar to see detailed information — tooltip will appear)
+3. Click "CREATE ANOTHER REPORT" to go back to the files uploading

 ## Tests